What are Pink eyes or Conjunctivitis infection?

 Public pools are common places that harbor bacteria, viruses, and other microorganisms.
 Your chances of contracting something viral like conjunctivitis is high when you get into public swimming pools.

 Also, the chlorine used in the water can irritate your eyes and be another reason to harm them.
-So, do not forget to use googles while going for a swim in a public pool.
+So, do not forget to use goggles while going for a swim in a public pool.

 9. Do not share personal eye care items